Pittsburgh Hoods Map

-A large city of western Pennsylvania nicknamed the Steel City and known for the prominent sports team that all fly “Black and Yellow”, a song made famous by local Hip Hop artists Wiz Khalifa, but this article will shed light on the other side of the city, the side of the Pittsburgh ghetto on the city’s East Side, West Side, South Side and North Side, as well the suburb areas of Allegheny County’s Mon Valley.
+A large city of western Pennsylvania nicknamed the Steel City and known for the prominent sports team that all fly “Black and Yellow”, a song made famous by local Hip Hop artists Wiz Khalifa, but this will shed light on the other side of the city, the Pittsburgh hoods of the city’s East Side, West Side, South Side and North Side, as well the suburb areas of Allegheny County’s Mon Valley.

-While the days of the activity from Pittsburgh gangs are mostly of the past, the city’s street life consisted of numerous gangs throughout the city, from the Bloods and Crips to homegrown gangs and cliques the West Side Convicts, and the LAW gang, all who were created in the various sections of Pittsburgh’s urban areas, areas that have changed drastically from previous generations.
+While the days of the activity from Pittsburgh gangs are mostly of the past, the city’s street life once consisted of numerous gangs throughout the city, from the Bloods and Crips to homegrown gangs and cliques the West Side Convicts and the LAW gang, all were created in the various Pittsburgh hoods.

-Pittsburgh’s largest side, the East Side, is the heart of the Pittsburgh ghetto as the area expands from the once historic Hill District to the unofficially East Side neighborhood of Wilkinsburg, while having numerous ‘hoods and urban communities in between.
+Pittsburgh’s largest side, the East Side, is the heart of the city that expands from the once historic Hill District to the unofficial East Side neighborhood of Wilkinsburg, while having numerous ‘hoods and urban communities in between.

-Outside of the housing projects, the reputation of the East Side within the Pittsburgh ghetto lied in the remaining sections of communities like Homewood, divided between Uptown and Downtown, the Hill District, Lincoln Avenue, Larimer Avenue, Wilkinsburg, and Garfield, even though gentrification and the large amount of vacant properties have lessen the East Side’s population.
+Outside of the housing projects, the reputation of the East Side Pittsburgh hoods lied in the remaining sections of communities like Homewood, divided between Uptown and Downtown, the Hill District, Lincoln Avenue, Larimer Avenue, Wilkinsburg, and Garfield, even though gentrification and the large number of vacant properties have lessen the East Side’s population.

 Pittsburgh Hoods: West Side

-At one point, the two biggest neighborhoods of the West Side were Fairywood’s Broadhead Manor and Westgate Village housing projects, while also being two of the most reputable neighborhoods in Pittsburgh’s history.
+At one point, the two most known neighborhoods of the West Side were Fairywood’s Broadhead Manor and Westgate Village housing projects, while also being two of the most reputable hoods in Pittsburgh’s history.

 The reputation of the West Side cannot be mentioned without acknowledging the West Side Convicts.
 While the South Side and North Side were dominated by Crips and the East Side consisted of Bloods and Crips, the West Side created the green flag carrying West Side Convicts during the 1990s, which started directly in the Fairywood area.